Thank you for reading our post, please rate this article at the end.

 But you don’t stop there.
 You pivot on your planted foot and unleash a devastating roundhouse kick, sweeping across like a spinning tornado.
 Your foot connects with your opponent’s side, delivering a bone-crushing blow that reels them.
 It’s like something out of a Hollywood action movie, only this time, you’re the show’s star!

 High kicks are a deadly asset in a self-defense situation.
-Unfortunately, executing a stronger and higher kick is difficult, if not impossible, for most people.
-Even with their years of training and enjoying the kicks and sweeps, most martial arts enthusiasts still find their range of high kicks with power quite limited.
+Unfortunately, executing a more decisive and higher kick is difficult, if not impossible, for most people.
+Even with years of training and enjoying kicks and sweeps, most martial arts enthusiasts still find their range of high kicks with power to be quite limited.

 In this guide, however, I’ll share some tricks and tips you can employ to get better at throwing high and stronger kicks.
 I’ll share the drills and practice tips I’ve used to improve at high kicks.